 - Which source—the rogue employees or the company’s CEO—would be more credible?

 Not the questions you were looking for?
-Submit your questions & get answers.
+Submit your own questions & get answers.

 1. Do you think customers who saw this video changed their attitude toward Domino’s Pizza?

-In my opinion, I think customers who saw the video of adulterated food on YouTube, probably would change their attitude and perception towards Domino’s Pizza.
+I think customers who saw the video of adulterated food on YouTube probably would change their attitude and perception towards Domino’s Pizza.
 The video was viewed nearly 1 million times and posted on various outside blogs and message boards.
 The customers were probably very grossed out by the acts depicted in the video.

-Meanwhile, there were also multiple online conversations online related to the video incident on blogs and social media like Twitter.
-Once a video like this is posted on YouTube the company’s good name will be tainted.
-The company reputation also was affected by the video.
+Meanwhile, online conversations were also online related to the video incident on blogs and social media like Twitter.
+Once a video like this is posted on YouTube, the company’s good name will be tainted.
+The company’s reputation also was affected by the video.

-The psychographics of these men has to do with good-tasting pizza that is affordable and of decent quality.
-When employees are performing disgusting practices on the ingredients that are supposed to be put on a pizza, Domino’s regular and would-be customers will not purchase food from there.
-Other than that, the loyal customers also were losing faith and trust in the brand quickly.
-They may shift to another brand.
-Once the trust is gone, the consumer’s feedback is mostly negative.
+The psychographics of these men have to do with good-tasting pizza that is affordable and of decent quality.
+When employees are performing disgusting practices with the ingredients that are supposed to be put on a pizza, Domino’s target market and all other customers will not purchase food from there.

 Unlock Case Solution Now!